Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Results

 \subsection{BH spin evolution for NT and MAD flows}

 To determine BH spin evolution, we solved the coupled ODEs, equations (\ref{eq:dM}), (\ref{eq:dJ}), and (\ref{eq:dadlnM}), for BH spin $a(m)$ and mass $M(m)$, for both the standard NT disk and MAD flows.
 Figure~\ref{fig:spinev} shows the BH spin evolution $a(m)$ for the NT (Fig.~\ref{fig:spinev}a) and MAD (Fig.~\ref{fig:spinev}b) cases.
 The NT evolution is calculated using the equations described in Section~\ref{sec:maths}.
 From each MAD simulation, we calculate the fluxes at the horizon, $e_{\rm in}$ and $l_{\rm in}$.
-We then interpolate these values over the full range of spins, generating the interpolation functions, $e_{\rm in}(a)$ and $l_{\rm in}(M,a)$, that we plug into the ODEs.
-We then solve the equations to model the full spin evolution.
+We then use spline interpolation to evaluate the simulated data points over the full range of spins, resulting in the interpolation functions, $e_{\rm in}(a)$ and $l_{\rm in}(M,a)$, that we plug into the ODEs (see Fig.~\ref{fig:lin_ein}).
+We then solve the ODE equations to model the spin evolution.

 For each disk type, we consider three values for the initial spin: $a_0 = -1$, $a_0 = 0$, and $a_0 = 1$.
 For any initial spin $a_0$, the NT disk in Figure~\ref{fig:spinev}(a) will spin up the BH to equilibrium at the maximum $\aeq = 1$ before the BH has accreted twice its initial mass, $m/M_0 = 2$.
 The infalling gas supplies angular momentum and energy to the BH, and in the NT model there is nothing to remove angular momentum or energy from the BH.
 Thus, $a$ can only increase.
 For the MAD case shown in Figure~\ref{fig:spinev}(b), the BH spins down rapidly to the low value of $a_{\rm eq,MAD} \approx 0.07$, and in doing so it has only accreted roughly $50 \%$ of its initial mass.